cthing/gradle-cthing-versioning/README.md

 * The project version is an instance of the ProjectVersion class
 * Release builds do not depend on snapshot versions of C Thing Software artifacts

+When applied to the root project, the plugin generates the file `build/projectversion.txt` containing the complete semantic version of the project.

+The plugin provides the `version` task, which displays the complete semantic version of the project on the standard output.

 ## Usage

 The plugin is available from the